The Descendants of Edward Polly:

 The Lord Dunmore War

-Lord Dunmore went to Pittsburgh in the spring of 1774 hoping to make peace with the Indians.
+Lord Dunmore went to Pittsburgh in the spring of 1774, hoping to make peace with the Indians.
 Soon, it became clear that peace would not happen.
 He began recruiting men and soon had a force of about 1,000 soldiers.
 After a couple of weeks of drill, Dunmore led the troops to the mouth of the Little Kanawha River.

-While camped at the Little Kanawha River, Dunmore was to meet with his officers who already had about 1,000 men camped about six miles away from Dunmore.
+While camped at the Little Kanawha River, Dunmore was to meet with his officers, who already had about 1,000 men camped about six miles away from Dunmore.
 The Battle of Point Pleasant prevented them from meeting.

 The Shawnee leader, Cornstalk, had a loosely organized group of approximately 500 Indians waiting to attack Dunmore’s officers.
 In the early morning hours (October 10, 1774), the Indians crossed the Ohio River and attacked.
 The Battle of Point Pleasant lasted into the afternoon and was very intense.
 However, by the end of the day, the Indians were retreating to the north bank of the Ohio River in defeat.

-According to Thwaltes and Kellogg’s “Documentary History of Lord Dunmore’s War” at the Library of the State Historical Society of Wisconsin, James Pauley and John Pauley served in Captain John Stuart’s Company of Greenbrier Valley Volunteers from Botetourt County (Virginia).
-The spelling shown here is as listed in the report. l am not sure who these guys are or if they are listed in my data.
+From the Ohio Historical Society website.
+According to Thwaites and Kellogg’s “Documentary History of Lord Dunmore’s War” at the Library of the State Historical Society of Wisconsin, James Pauley and John Pauley served in Captain John Stuart’s Company of Greenbrier Valley Volunteers from Botetourt County (Virginia).
+The spelling shown here is as listed in the report.
+I am not sure who these persons are at present, or their relationship to me, if any.

 Before the Virginians had all returned home from Dunmore's War, the American Revolutionary War had begun at Lexington and Concord in April 1775.
 Before long, Lord Dunmore was leading the British war effort in Virginia against many of the men who had fought under him in Dunmore's War.
 Dunmore even sought to enlist American Indian allies—the very people he had defeated in 1774.
-As a result, over the years a legend arose that Dunmore had actually been collaborating with the Shawnees all along.
+As a result, over the years, a legend arose that Dunmore had actually been collaborating with the Shawnees all along.
 According to this story, Dunmore deliberately isolated the militia under Andrew Lewis and directed the Shawnees to attack them, hoping to eliminate potentially troublesome American rebels.
 There is no evidence to support this conspiracy theory, but it was popular in the 19th century.

 The Revolutionary War